20age1million/9GridWizard/README.md

 Able to finish one plain game, has a simple ends and difference enemies

-# Step 7 - Different Professions, out-of-battle UI, start/stop page
+# Step 7 - More Professions, UI, and pages

+Different Professions, out-of-battle UI, start/stop page

 # Step 8 - more music, arts,  save game